 Since I hate staying up late, celebrating New Year’s Eve with kids is actually GREAT for me, since I don’t want to stay up until midnight anyway.

 If you’re celebrating at home with little kids too, here are some of my tips for making it a fun and special evening without making you or your kids crazy either that night or the next morning.

-1. Don’t go too late.
-Your children might be night owls, but mine are definitely not.
-Ani is the child who will go put herself to bed at 6:45 after a busy day, so the idea of letting them stay up until midnight has zero appeal.
-We’ll let them stay up a little past their bedtime, but hopefully all of them will be totally zonked out by nine p.m.
+- YOU DON’T HAVE TO GO UNTIL MIDNIGHT.
+Your children might be night owls, but mine are definitely not (well. . . .they think they are, but the way they behave the following day is a clear sign that they cannot handle a late night).
+We’ll let them stay up a little past their bedtime, but hopefully all of them will be totally zonked out by ten p.m.
 I have zero interest in starting the new year with crabby, over-tired children.
 Also, I like to end every night, even the last one of the year, without children.

-2. Pick one or two activities.
-You know those New Year’s parties you see on Pinterest with activities to do every hour or half-hour?
+- PICK ONE OR TWO ACTIVITIES.
+You know those New Year’s Eve parties you see on Pinterest with activities to do every hour or half-hour?
 Those make me want to go take a nap.
-No way am I coming up with that many activities.
+No WAY am I coming up with that many activities.
 I like the idea of one or two simple things, whether it’s watching a movie as a family, a dance party or playing a few games.
 No need to make it overly complicated.

-I’m skipping the confetti (because who wants to clean that stuff up?) but I love some fun party hats, party blowers, and sparkling cider.
+- A FEW CELEBRATORY ITEMS GO A LONG WAY.
+I always skip the confetti (because who wants to clean that stuff up?) but I love some fun party hats, party blowers, and sparkling cider.
 They take virtually no effort and they really add to the celebratory feel of the evening.
-I also love these mini flutes